Terrarium Scenes | New England Under Glass

 Making a terrarium filled with a New England scene is a cinch.
 All you need is an apothecary jar or a glass cylinder, a few scoops of pebbles, some horticultural charcoal, and potting soil, and you’ve got your base.
 From there, plug in your creativity and go to work creating a vignette that has meaning for you.
 Whether it’s a minuscule pasture or a tiny maple-sugar shack, give it as a gift to someone who shares your passion, or keep it close by.
 You never know when looking at a little beach scene will make all the difference.

 We’ve pulled together a few iconic New England vignettes with instructions for each.
 But don’t feel you need to replicate them exactly.
-Replace the miniature plants we used with others of your choosing (see the accompanying sidebar, p.
-47, bottom, for information on where to find them).
-Decorate with natural materials from your own backyard, and swap in small figurines from the retailers mentioned here.
+Replace the miniature plants we used with others of your choosing.
+Decorate with natural materials from your own backyard, and swap in small figurines from the retailers mentioned.
 You’re limited only by your imagination.

 Give your terrarium indirect light (not full sun) and water lightly once every 10 days or so.
 With a terrarium, you can enjoy a window on your favorite piece of the world—where you need it, when you need it.